 - Ask customers

 While at it, join Google’s directory: Google Business Profile (GBP).
-With it, your business can get into Google 3-Pack.
+With it, your business can get into the Google 3-Pack.

 What you need to add your business to directories: